loosenthedark/brew-barberista-landing-page/README.md

   - ###### [More Info `section`:](https://loosenthedark.github.io/brew-barberista/#more-info)
   <details>
   <summary>
-  <b>click to view
+  <b>click to view</b>
   </summary>

   ![](docs/images/screenshots/more-info/more-info-mobile.png)  |  ![](docs/images/screenshots/more-info/more-info-tablet.png)  |  ![](docs/images/screenshots/more-info/more-info-desktop.png)
   :-------------------------:|:-------------------------:|:-------------------------:
   mobile  |  tablet |  desktop

-    - Each About subsection contains a 'More Info' hyperlink, which brings the user to the relevant follow-on subsection for that Brew Barberista service ([Brew Coffee](https://loosenthedark.github.io/brew-barberista/#more-info)/[Brew Barber(https://loosenthedark.github.io/brew-barberista/#get-in-touch)]).
+    - Each About subsection contains a 'More Info' hyperlink, which brings the user to the relevant follow-on subsection for that Brew Barberista service ([Brew Coffee](https://loosenthedark.github.io/brew-barberista/#more-info)/[Brew Barber](https://loosenthedark.github.io/brew-barberista/#get-in-touch)).
     - These two More Info subsections are stacked on mobile and tablet, and lie side by side on desktop
     - Each panel contains informative blurbs highlighting a variety of USPs offered by Brew Barberista.
 The text is set against carefully-positioned full-width and -height background images.
     - As screen width increases and space permits, several (initially hidden) elements are revealed across tablet and desktop devices.
 These include supplementary paragraphs of text and call-to-action `button`s.